Joychen0602/Music-Industry/README.md

 ### Option 2: Using Visual Studio Code

-Install the Live Server extension and open `main.html` using Live Server.
+Install the Live Server extension and open `index.html` using Live Server.

-## Reproducibility

-All source code, data files, and assets required to reproduce the visualization are included in this repository.
-The website can be reproduced by cloning the repository and opening the project through a local web server or browser.

-The visualizations are generated directly from the included `musicdata.csv` dataset using D3.js.
-No external APIs, databases, or preprocessing scripts are required.
-Following the installation and execution instructions above will reproduce the complete storytelling website and all interactive visualizations.